Building the Amazon Appstore UX Team

 I very much believe that individuals find the most fulfillment through 1) delivering projects via a high level of autonomy, 2) working on problems that truly challenge them, while 3) understanding the steps needed to get to the next level in their career.

 Building the Team After designing and delivering Fire Phone and three generations of Fire Tablet, I felt the need to organize a centralized UX team for Appstore for our 1P products.
 This came from a desire to share my knowledge and love for design through mentoring others and helping them grow as designers.
 With my manager's support he and I laid out a plan to build and manage the new team.
 As I completed the required trainings, one by one I met with the other designers on the team to discuss this transition, their concerns, and what they wanted to achieve.
 I knew that I needed their trust.
-They needed to FEEL that I actually cared and that would support them and help them.
-I quickly found that I greatly enjoyed helping others grow and learn, while providing guidance on the projects/problems they were working on/dealing with.
-My team owned design for Appstore on FireTV and Fire Tablet, as well as cross product initiatives, such as GameCircle, IAP, Retail Web, Underground, and the first versions of Alexa Skill Store on Retail Web.
+They needed to KNOW and FEEL that I really cared about them and their progress, and that I would support them and help them.
+I quickly found that I greatly enjoyed helping others grow and learn by providing guidance on the projects/problems they were working on/dealing with.
+My team owned design for Appstore on FireTV and Fire Tablet, as well as cross product initiatives, such as GameCircle, IAP, Retail Web, Underground, and the first versions of the Alexa Skill Store on Retail Web.

 Opening New Roles Soon after that I saw a great need to have a dedicated prototyper who would help deliver hi-fidelity prototypes to help us sell the vision of FOS5 and other projects.
 I realized that this was an established role on other teams in Seattle.
 These individuals were known as Design Technologists.
 So I fought for the creation of the Design Technologist Role at Appstore and was able to get not one but two Design Techs added to our UX team.
 This was an extremely important role, it helped us validate and sell ideas much faster that it normally would have.
 They also served as a fantastic bridge between dev and UX.